 Pace Bend Park, 2011 Pace Bend Road in Spicewood, has miles of trails for mountain biking, hiking, and horseback riding.
 The park offers beautiful views of Lake Travis and a 6-mile paved road that loops the exterior of the park.
 The interior is only accessed via a trail system on foot, bicycle, or horse.

 Outside of the park systems, mountain bikers can ride the trails at two private facilities: Reveille Peak Ranch near Burnet and Spider Mountain Bike Park on the shores of Lake Buchanan.

-The facility features about 62 miles of trails, including 15 miles of “hand-cut single track.”
+When Vol Montgomery opened Reveille Peak Ranch, 105 CR 114 outside of Burnet, for mountain biking, he caught the attention of riders from across the country.
+The facility features 62 miles of trails, including 15 miles of “hand-cut single track.”
 Riders can also enjoy a 25-mile, non-intersecting loop.

-Because of Reveille Peak’s granite and gneiss composition, the trails drain quickly, so riders can get on them even right after a rain.
-The ranch is usually only open Fridays-Sundays, but during holidays and Spring Break, they sometimes extend operations.
+The ranch has trails for every level, including a Super D, a pump track, a flow track, and a gravity trail.
+Because of Reveille Peak’s granite and gneiss composition, the trails drain quickly, so riders can get on them right after it rains.
+The ranch is usually only open Fridays-Sundays, but during holidays and Spring Break, it sometimes extends its hours of operation.

 It also hosts a number of other activities, so check the Reveille Peak Ranch Facebook page for updates and possible closures.

 Spider Mountain Bike Park, 200 Greenwood Hill Trails on Lake Buchanan, opened in February 2019.
 This is Texas’ first lift-served bike park, so you and your bicycle can hitch a ride to the top then take any of a number of trails back down.